jucaleb4/Bilinear-Algorithms-for-Convolution/README.md

 ## Generating circular convolution algorithms
 Consider the cyclic convolution of two inputs of size `n`.
-It suffices to compute a Winograd convolution algorithm defined by the product modulo space `M=x**n-1` to generate a bilinear algorithm for a `n`-cyclic convolution algorithm.
-Therefore, generating a Winograd's convolution algorithm with modulus that are the factors of `x**n-1` will create a sufficient bilinear algorithm.
+It suffices to compute a Winograd convolution algorithm defined by the polynomial divisors`M=x**n-1` to generate a bilinear algorithm for an `n`-cyclic convolution algorithm.
+Therefore, generating a Winograd's convolution algorithm with polynomial divisors that are the factors of `x**n-1` will create a sufficient bilinear algorithm.

 Below is an example for generating an 8-cyclic convolution algorithm.